- January 11–May 5, 2021

 You should listen to podcasts, although I won’t grade you on it.
 Here are some of my favorite podcasts that frequently discuss politics and history in Latin America:

 This course will require spending a significant amount of time covering disturbing material (e.g., violence, extreme poverty, racism), which can be difficult to read about or watch.
 I will do my best to flag especially graphic content but ask that you please consider this in deciding whether to take the course.

-- Be curteous (include subject line, greeting, e.g., “Dear Prof. Tellez,”) and brief
+- Be professional (include a subject line, a greeting, e.g., “Dear Prof. Tellez,”)

-- I do not need to know you are missing a non-exam class!
+- I don’t take attendance, and therefore do not need to know you are missing a non-exam class!

 - Do not email to ask what you missed during an absence (it’s on the syllabus!)

 - Do not ask for extra credit opportunities.
 There are none!